haircommander/enhancements-1/keps/sig-node/2371-cri-pod-container-stats/README.md

 - CRI should be extended to provide required stats for `/stats/summary`
 - Kubelet should be extended to provide the required stats from CRI implementation for `/stats/summary`.
 - This new behavior will be gated by a feature gate to prevent regressions for users that rely on the old behavior.
+- cAdvisor should be able to optionally not report the metrics needed for both summary API and `/metrics/cadvisor`.
+This behavior will be toggled by the Kubelet feature gate.
+- Kubelet will query the CRI implementation for endpoints to broadcast from its own server.
+	- This will allow the CRI to broadcast `/metrics/cadvisor` through the Kubelet's HTTP server.

 #### Alpha -> Beta Graduation